 - Express your feelings

-- Learn to deal with criticism from others
+- Learn to cope with criticism from others

 Stress Management Classes

-Because breakdowns are related to stress, stress management classes can be beneficial.
-They prepare you to get back to your everyday life with the tools to deal with any stress that comes up along the way.
-These classes can help you learn how to reduce demands on you, find resources for managing stressors, and develop coping skills that can reduce overwhelming stress to manageable levels.
+Because breakdowns are often related to stress, stress management classes can be beneficial for many people.
+They can prepare you to get back to your everyday life with the tools to effectively cope with any stress that may emerge later.
+These classes can help you learn how to reduce demands on your time, find resources for managing stressors, and develop coping skills that can reduce overwhelming stress to manageable levels.